kingkururu/sfml_game_template/README.md

 -   Scene Management: Supports multiple scenes (e.g., main menu, gameplay).
 -   Asset Management: Structure for managing sprites, sounds, fonts, and tiles.
 -   Physics & Collision Detection: Includes a basic physics module to detect collisions.

+Note: This template does not include a UI layer for customization.
+Changes must be made directly in the code to implement specific game functionality.

 ## Prerequisites

 -   Compiler: Requires clang++ (or g++) with support for C++17